SichangHe/sichanghe.github.io/src/notes/research/c2pa/peripheral_literature.md

         - future: election monitoring
         - acknowledge C2PA need to be widely adopted & problem of metadata removal
-        - polities to come in place to mandate disclosure in AI output
+        - policies to come in place to mandate disclosure in AI output
         - need to display info w/o clicking
         - tiered AI content labeling, e.g., AI-generated vs AI-modified
     - [*How Microsoft and LinkedIn gave users detailed context about media on